Product

 Escalation: does it know what it does not know?

-A chatbot is optimized to produce a reply.
-An agent is optimized to produce a resolution, which sometimes means handing the conversation off.
+An AI chatbot is optimized to produce a reply.
+An AI agent is optimized to produce a resolution, which sometimes means handing the conversation off.

 The deepest failure mode in customer-service AI is a system that has been incentivized to never escalate, because every escalation looks like a failure on the dashboard.
 A chatbot in that mode keeps producing replies past the point of confidence.
 The customer's actual question is not answered, and the conversation either dies or gets re-opened on a new channel where the cycle repeats.
 The vanity metric (deflection rate) goes up.
 The real metric (resolution rate) is lower than it looks.